Data Centers in Lecco

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers here are located near the heavy manufacturing and textile districts of Lecco and Como.
+Proximity To Key Business Districts: Data centers are located near the heavy manufacturing and textile districts of Lecco and Como.
 Close proximity reduces latency for edge computing applications in smart factories and logistics centers as of September 2025.

 Regional Market Reach: This location effectively serves the entire Lombardy region.
-It provides a secondary site option for the millions of users and thousands of businesses concentrated in Northern Italy as of September 2025.
+It provides a secondary site option for millions of users and thousands of businesses concentrated in Northern Italy as of September 2025.

 Natural Disaster Risk

 Lecco maintains a Low (3.0/10) risk profile according to regional assessments as of September 2025.
-The area is geologically stable compared to southern parts of the country, though specific natural factors require standard mitigation.
+The area is geologically stable compared to southern parts of the country, though specific factors require standard mitigation.

 - Tsunami: 6.1 (Moderate).
 Like coastal flooding, this is an indirect regional risk that is not a material threat to inland infrastructure as of September 2025.